Mercenary is one of the starting classes in Dark Souls 3 and is particularly attractive to new players.

 Plus, you get the option of using a shield with it.
 It has attack patterns that are easy to remember, as well as good swing speed.
 Combined with its scaling with dexterity, it makes it the perfect foundational weapon for a mercenary build.

 As mentioned briefly above, what armor you use doesn’t matter in Dark Souls.
-Sure, if you’re going for some super-meta ultra-optimized builds, then you’re going to want a carefully selected armor choice.
+Sure, if you’re going for some super-meta ultra-optimized builds, you’ll want a carefully selected armor choice.
 However, it’s exceedingly unlikely that any of you reading this are.
-Instead, just wear whatever armor you feel comfortable with and think looks cool.
+Instead, wear whatever armor you feel comfortable with and think looks cool.

-The only condition you need to meet is that your armor doesn’t take your equipment load above 70%.
+The only condition you must meet is that your armor doesn’t take your equipment load above 70%.
 Otherwise, you’re going to have to make some changes.